-We compared the data reported on the Federal Funding Allocation Statistics forms for the year ended December 31, 2018, to comparable data for the year ended December 31, 2017, and calculated the percentage change from the prior year to the current year.
+We compared the data reported on the Federal Funding Allocation Statistics forms for the year ended December 31, 2019, to comparable data for the year ended December 31, 2018, and calculated the percentage change from the prior year to the current year.

-Actual vehicle revenue miles, passenger miles traveled, and operating expenses for motor bus mode did not increase or decrease by more than ten percent.
-Fixed guideway directional route miles increased by more than ten percent.
+Actual vehicle revenue miles and passenger miles traveled data for motor bus mode did not increase or decrease by more than ten percent.

-Actual vehicle revenue miles for demand response mode did not increase or decrease by more than ten percent.
-Passenger miles traveled decreased by more than ten percent.
 Operating expenses increased by more than ten percent.
+Fixed guideway directional route miles did not increase or decrease.

+Actual vehicle revenue miles, passenger miles traveled, and operating expenses for demand response mode increased by more than ten percent.
 Fixed guideway directional route data is not applicable to demand response mode.

-Actual vehicle revenue miles, passenger miles traveled, and operating expenses for vanpool mode decreased by more than ten percent.
+Actual vehicle revenue miles, passenger miles traveled, and operating expenses for vanpool mode did not increase or decrease by more than ten percent.
 Fixed guideway directional route data is not applicable to vanpool mode.